timothy-r/chat/messages.md

         email: "email",
         colour: "red"
     }
     }

-// message from server to client after getting data from storage
+##Message from server to client after getting data from storage
 // could be used by clients to populate buddy lists?
 // update name / colour / avatar
     {
     action: "update-client",
     body: {
         name: "x",